jfarmer/mini-projects/README.md

 }
 ```

+This sets the rules from `airbnb-base` as the default, but they can be overriden in the `"rules"` section.

 If you're writing a command-line app we recommending setting the `no-console` rule to `"off"`, since using `console.log` in the command-line context is fine.

 ### ESLint w/ Jest